Skip to main content

 Also, any theft or burglary or any other public crimes are I guess very negligible here.

-2. Buses go to the Airport so no need to higher taxi (although standing not allowed in the airport bus route so if its full, you must wait for another Bus (Check google for bus number and routes)
+2. Buses go to the Airport so no need to hire taxi (although standing not allowed in the airport bus route so if its full, you must wait for another Bus (Check google for bus number and routes)

 Comments